Morse code: Speed in words per minute

 Because Morse code is usually sent by hand, it is unlikely that an operator could be that precise with the dit length, and the individual characteristics and preferences of the operators usually override the standards.

 For commercial radiotelegraph licenses in the United States, the Federal Communications Commission specifies tests for Morse code proficiency in words per minute and in code groups per minute.
 The FCC specifies that a "word" is 5 characters long.
 The Commission specifies Morse code test elements at 16 code groups per minute, 20 words per minute, 20 code groups per minute, and 25 words per minute.
-The word per minute rate would be close to the PARIS standard, and the code groups per minute would be close to the CODEX standard.
+The word per minute rate would be close to the standard, and the code groups per minute would be close to the standard.

 While the Federal Communications Commission no longer requires Morse code for amateur radio licenses, the old requirements were similar to the requirements for commercial radiotelegraph licenses.

 A difference between amateur radio licenses and commercial radiotelegraph licenses is that commercial operators must be able to receive code groups of random characters along with plain language text.
 For each class of license, the code group speed requirement is slower than the plain language text requirement.
 For example, for the Radiotelegraph Operator License, the examinee must pass a 20 word per minute plain text test and a 16 word per minute code group test.